Table of Contents Show

 Ocean acidification also has its roots in the carbon pollution in the water bodies, when untreated wastes with carbon content at the end of various industrial processes are discharged into rivers.

 Another of the major causes is deforestation.
 Trees play a vital role in taking in carbon dioxide, but they are being cut tremendously.
 Forest cover is fundamental to maintaining balance in the ecosystem.

 A to data from the year 2019, deforestation is chiefly responsible for around 11% of greenhouse gas emissions.

 Deforestation has many underlying causes, the primary ones being for industrial purposes.
 They are:

 - Lumber Industry

-The main causes of climate change are affecting the living conditions for the animal as well as plant species on the earth.
+The main causes are affecting the living conditions of the animals as well as plant species on the earth.

-Here is the list of some ways to tackle global climate change
+Here is a list of some ways to tackle global climate change

 1. Increasing Green Cover Through Afforestation